+Grants to USA nonprofit organizations and government agencies to support fellowships that facilitate quality research and advanced study in the humanities.
+Funding is intended to sponsor scholars who are working away from their institutions and homes.
 Fellowships provide scholars with research time, a stimulating intellectual environment, and access to resources that might otherwise not be available to them.

 Fellowship programs may be administered by independent centers for advanced study, libraries, and museums in the United States; American overseas research centers; and American organizations that have expertise in promoting research in foreign countries.
 Individual scholars apply directly to the institutions for fellowships.

-In evaluating applications consideration is given to the library holdings, archives, special collections, and other resources—either on site or nearby—that institutions make available to fellows.
+In evaluating applications consideration is given to the library holdings, archives, special collections, and other resources—either onsite or nearby—that institutions make available to fellows.

 FPIRI grants provide funding for humanities fellowships of four to twelve months.
 The fellowships are held at the U.S. grantee institutions or—in the case of overseas research centers and organizations—abroad.

--Grantee institutions must avoid real or perceived conflicts of interest in the composition of the selection committee and its deliberations.
+Recipient institutions must avoid real or perceived conflicts of interest in the composition of the selection committee and its deliberations.
 Staff, officers, board members, and trustees of the institution may not serve as pre-screening evaluators or voting members on committees that review applications for FPIRI awards.
 The same restrictions apply to staff, officers, and trustees of parent organizations.
 Persons holding individual memberships at an institution should not constitute a majority on that institution’s selection committee.

 GrantWatch ID#: 164803

-For reference purposes only, recent grants have ranged from $113,400 to $324,464.
+For informational purposes only, recent awards have ranged from $47,000 to $318,900.

-Individuals are not eligible to apply.
+Individuals, institutions of higher education, and foreign entities are not eligible to apply.

 NEH generally does not award grants to other federal entities or to applicants whose projects are so closely intertwined with a federal entity that the project takes on characteristics of the federal entity’s own authorized activities.
 This does not preclude applicants from using grant funds from, or sites and materials controlled by, other federal entities in their projects.